Written by Thomas Novack, PhD and Tamara Bushnik, PhD in collaboration with the MSKTC

 The Glasgow Coma Scale (GCS) is used to measure the depth of coma.
 The GCS rates three aspects of functioning: eye opening, movement and verbal response.
 Individuals in deep coma score very low on all these aspects of functioning, while those less severely injured or recovering from coma score higher.
 A GCS score of 3 indicates the deepest level of coma, describing a person who is totally unresponsive.
 A score of 9 or more indicates that the person is no longer in coma, but is not fully alert.
 The highest score (15) refers to a person who is fully conscious.

-Post-traumatic amnesia (PTA) is another good estimate for severity of a brain injury.
+The duration of a confusional state following injury, often referred to as post-traumatic amnesia (PTA), is another good estimate for severity of a brain injury.
 Anytime a person has a major blow to the head he or she will not remember the injury and related events for sometime afterward.
 People with these injuries might not recall having spoken to someone just a couple of hours ago and may repeat things they have already said.
-This is the period of posttraumatic amnesia.
-The longer the duration of amnesia, the more severe the brain damage.
+This is the period of post-traumatic amnesia.
+The longer the duration of confusion/amnesia, the more severe the brain damage.

 CT or MRI Scan Results